HariharanJ7/POC-App/README.md

 ### Frontend

-- React.js (with Redux for state management)
+- React.js (with Redux for state management and ANTD used as React UI tool)
 - React Router for navigation
 - Axios for API requests
 - jwt-decode for decoding JWT tokens